Fork me on GitHub

 Linux

 Most Linux distributions provide Audacious in their package repositories.
-Please note that these packages may be out of date.
+Please note that these packages can be out of date.

 Debian, Ubuntu, Linux Mint